iFrames display PDFs right in Blackboard

 <iframe width="840" height="630"></iframe>

-- Create an Item in Blackboard (where you wish your students to see your PDF), name it, and click the HTML button in the text editor in Blackboard, which will open in a pop-up window.
-The figure below illustrates the location of the HTML button.
+- Create an Item in Blackboard (where you wish your students to see your PDF), name it, and click the Source Code button (which looks like < >) in the text editor in Blackboard, which will open in a pop-up window.
+The figure below illustrates how to find the Source Code button.